andrewthegr8/Term-Project-ME-405/docs/source/software.rst

 The software documentation is broken up into 3 sections:

 * :doc:`main-program` - Documentation for the tasks that provide high level functionality
-* :doc:`helper-classes` - Documentation for specalized object types developed to preform specific functions in this project
+* :doc:`helper-classes` - Documentation for specialized object types developed to preform specific functions in this project
 * :doc:`drivers` - Documentation for driver classes developed to interface with hardware

 .. toctree::